-• Due to the prolonged inactivity of the volcanic fields in northern New Mexico, it is believed that they are not likely to erupt in the foreseeable future;

-Because of Santa Fe County's location on top of the Caja del Rio, it would be extremely difficult if not impossible to steer development in ways that mitigate the risk from this hazard.
-The destructive impacts of a volcanic eruption cannot be easily mitigated by building codes or smart construction.
+- Due to the prolonged inactivity of the volcanic fields in northern New Mexico, it is believed that they are not likely to erupt in the foreseeable future; - Because of Santa Fe County's location on top of the Caja del Rio, it would be extremely difficult if not impossible to steer development in ways that mitigate the risk from this hazard.
+The destructive impacts of a volcanic eruption cannot be easily mitigated by building codes or smart construction and thus this hazard is not considered a priority for mitigation.